One on one meetings are a cornerstone to an effective manager <-> team member relationship, from small startups to giant companies.

 When you get this feedback from your team member, be as open as you can.
 Ask clarifying questions about recent examples, or the reasoning why they chose that..

 If you're open to feedback and show you take it to heart, or explain why things are a certain way, you build more trust with your team.
 That then creates a virtuous cycle where they're more likely to share more feedback, and come to you when you need them to.

 Having trouble getting feedback from your team?
-You can get some ideas for getting more feedback here.
+You can get some ideas for getting more team feedback.

 4) One on one meeting questions for Improving Your Team or Your Company

-The beauty of one on ones are their flexibility.
+The beauty of one on ones is their flexibility.
 You suddenly have this block of time on your calendar to talk about anything with your team member.

 - 52) What's one thing we'd be *crazy* not to do in the next quarter to improve our product?